-Forest biomes can be divided into three distinct types based, primarily on the types of organisms that populate them and seasonal changes in temperature and/or precipitation: tropical, temperate, and boreal (Figure 7a.).
+Forest biomes can be divided into three distinct types based primarily on the types of organisms that populate them and seasonal changes in temperature and/or precipitation.
+These three types are tropical, temperate, and boreal (Figure 7a.).
 See examples of vegetation in Figure 9 e., f., and g., respectively.

 In the upcoming Biodiversity and Action section you will learn about actions some farmers are taking to protect the Amazon rainforest from deforestation.

-Deforestation is a significant problem in this biome and is occurring rapidly for a number of reasons: logging of particular tree species, like teak and mahogany for fine furniture; clearing land for farming or cattle production; oil drilling and mining; and establishment of plantations such as those for palm oil or sugar cane, to name a few.
-We saw an example of this in the Kakadu and Mirrar case study that began this chapter.
+Deforestation is a significant problem in this biome and is occurring rapidly for a number of reasons: logging of particular tree species, like teak and mahogany for fine furniture; clearing land for farming or cattle production; oil drilling and mining; and establishment of plantations such as those for palm oil or sugar cane.
+We saw an example of this in the Kakadu and the Mirrar case study that began this chapter.

 Temperate forests (Figures 7a & 9f) are typically dominated by deciduous tree species, which lose their leaves every autumn.
 These forests also support pines, hemlocks, and other conifers.
 The location of temperate forests is in the mid-latitudes (between 30°N and 45°N and latitudes 30°S and 45°S).
 In these latitudes, forests experience four well-defined seasons.
 Precipitation (75-150 cm) is distributed evenly throughout the year.